 “And the grace of our Lord was exceedingly abundant, with faith and love which are in Christ Jesus.
 This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief.
 However, for this reason I obtained mercy, that in me first Jesus Christ might show all longsuffering, as a pattern to those who are going to believe on Him for everlasting life.”
 (1 Timothy 1:14-16)

 Saul’s salvation serves as a pattern to all who will believe in the Lord Jesus as Savior.
 If God’s grace could save Saul of Tarsus, after all the terrible sins he committed, it can save anyone, for “where sin abounded, grace abounded much more” (Rom.
 5:20).
 Saul was saved when He heard the word of truth, from the Lord Jesus Himself, and believed it.
 It was not because of any goodness within him or because of any works of righteousness on his part (Tit.
 3:5), but by simple faith in God’s Son (Eph.
 2:8-9, John 3:16).

-Saul, whom we will call Paul from this point on, was saved by God for a purpose, but his calling was distinct from that of those who were apostles before him.
+Saul, who was later called Paul, was saved by God for a purpose, but his calling was distinct from that of those who were apostles before him, particularly the Twelve.

 Paul’s Distinct Calling